kangxiongbin/StrainXpress/README.md

 ```
 python ../scripts/strainxpress.py -fq all_reads.fq -fast

-- The result is in the stageb folder: contigs.stage_b.fasta
+- The result is in the stageb folder: final_contigs.fasta
 ```
 ## Possible issues during installation (optional)